artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ### Structure of .hmod files

 Modules for hakchi/hakchi2 should be distributed as files with an "**.hmod**" extension.
-Actually it's just a renamed .tar.gz archive, so you can rename any .hmod file, unpack and inspect how it's made.
+In fact, it's just a renamed .tar.gz archive, so you can rename any .hmod file, unpack and inspect how it's made.
 There are several such files in "**mods\hmods**" directory of hakchi2 (these are pre-installed mods: the controller hack, font hack, and clovershell daemon).
 Also hakchi2 can install unpacked hmods if it's a directory.
 You can find such an example in "**user_mods\music_hack.hmod**", this mod replaces menu music (with silence by default, but you can change the wav file to your favorite music track).

 An .hmod archive *can* contain:
 * First of all, any files you need to install on a NES Mini (it's recommended to respect the directory structure)